-(4) Includes: 52,332 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry serves as co-trustee; 149,520 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry's spouse serves as sole trustee; and 426,132 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse and his children for which Mr. Ferry's spouse serves as sole trustee.
+(4) Includes: 5 shares of Class A common stock and 25 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse and their children for which Mr. Ferry serves as sole trustee; 10 shares of Class A common stock and 44 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and their children for which Mr. Ferry's spouse serves as sole trustee; and 84 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse serves as sole trustee; and 84 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse serves as sole trustee; and 84 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse serves as sole trustee.